SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/06-Homework.md

 Example: A car enters the parking at row 1.

-It wants to go to cell 2, 2 so it moves through **exactly four** cells to reach its parking spot.
+It wants to go to cells 2, 2 so it moves through **exactly four** cells to reach its parking spot.

 [image assetsSrc="Java-Advanced-Multidimensional-Arrays-7.png"/]